noloerino/eye-fuzz/README.md

 - _Save last input to file_: Saves the sequence of bytes that produced the last generator result to a file.
 This file is just a binary sequence that can be fed to any generator, and can be used with Zest's ReproGuidance.

-    The file is saved in the `savedInputs` directory.
+    The file is saved in the `saved_inputs` directory.
-- _Load input file_: Loads a sequence of bytes to be used for a generator from a file in the `savedInputs` directory.
+- _Load input file_: Loads a sequence of bytes to be used for a generator from a file in the `saved_inputs` directory.
-    To load a file from elsewhere in your filesystem, move or copy it into the `savedInputs` folder and refresh the page.
+    To load a file from elsewhere in your filesystem, move or copy it into the `saved_inputs` folder and refresh the page.

 ### Test Coverage Controls
 - _Rerun test case_: Reruns the test case using the most recent generator output, updating the collected coverage data.